Yuncheng-Tu/SUSTech-Course/README.md

       - The design of a Two-Stage Differential CMOS Operational Amplifier using 0.18µm CMOS technology.
 This design balances performance metrics such as gain, bandwidth, and power consumption, while addressing stability across PVT variations.
       - The design process was guided by theoretical knowledge from **"Design of Analog CMOS Integrated Circuits" by Behzad Razavi**
 - **RF & Microwave System Folder**:
-  - **Project Overview**: This folder includes the design and testing of a 2.4 GHz **Frequency Modulated Continuous Wave (FMCW)** radar system, highlighting key tasks such as RF component characterization, baseband circuit implementation, and radar data processing.
+  - **Project Overview**: This folder includes the design and testing of a 2.4 GHz **Frequency Modulated Continuous Wave (FMCW)** radar system, covering topics such as system design, antenna design, analog circuit design, embedded systems, and digital signal processing.

   - **Tools and Software Used**:
     - **Arduino IDE with Teensyduino**: For programming and configuring the Teensy microcontroller in the radar system.